-The Salem Harbour CCGT plant is expected provide electricity to more than 600,000 homes and fill the power gap in the Northeastern Massachusetts (NEMA) and Boston region.
-It will offset approximately 450,000t of CO2 emissions a year, on an average.
+The Salem Harbour CCGT plant is expected to provide electricity to more than 600,000 homes and fill the power gap in the Northeastern Massachusetts (NEMA) and Boston region.
+It will offset approximately 450,000t of CO₂ emissions a year, on average.

 The Grand River Energy Center (GREC), owned by Oklahoma’s state-owned electric utility Grand River Dam Authority (GRDA) and KAMO Power, is located in Chouteau, Oklahoma, US.

 The first unit of the Salem Harbour Station was commissioned in November 1951.
 Two more coal-fired units were added to the plant in the 1950s.
-An oil-fired unit 4 was commissioned in 1972 owing to the region’s growing demand for electricity, bringing the total capacity of the power station to 745MW.
+An oil-fired unit four was commissioned in 1972 owing to the region’s growing demand for electricity, bringing the total capacity of the power station to 745MW.

 Footprint Power purchased the coal- and oil-fired power generation facility in August 2012 from Dominion, which was unable to keep up with the stringent pollution rules and high cost of operations.

 Footprint Power cleared the ISO-NE Forward Capacity Auction to supply its electricity in February 2013 and the Energy Facilities Siting Board (EFSB) approved the company’s petition to construct the new power plant in October 2013.